sroisala/ISE_Industrial_Robot_Final_Project/README.md

-# Catch a Box with UR3 Robot
+# Pick a Box with UR3 Robot

 This repository contains the code and documentation for a project in **2147308 Industrial Robot**, a course offered by the Robotics and Artificial Intelligence Engineering program at the International School of Engineering, Chulalongkorn University.
 The project involves programming a UR3 robot to grab a box from a conveyor belt using computer vision and a gripper.